kylelix7/jekyll-now/_posts/2019-03-10-Back testing with Backtrader.md

 As you can see, this simple strategy works ok with FB as it captures a few buy and sell opportunities.

 That’s it for backtesting with backtrader.
-If you want to dive deeper, I encourage you visit [backtrader’s doc](https://www.backtrader.com/docu/introduction.html) for more advanced usage.
-Happy coding and trading!
+If you would like to learn more about Machine Learning there is [a helpful series of courses in educative.io](https://www.educative.io/profile/view/6083138522447872?aff=VEzk).
+These courses cover topics like basic ML, NLP, Image Recognition etc. Happy coding and trading!